enasequence/read_docs/submit/general-guide/programmatic.md

 </SUBMISSION>
 ```

-### Submission XML: submit studies with release date
+### Submission XML: Make submitted objects public at a given date

-If no release date is provided then submitted studies and any associated objects
+When `HOLD` action is provided with a date then all submitted studies,
-will be publicly released two months after the date of study submission.
+projects and samples will become immediately public on that date.
+Run, experiment
+and analysis objects will become public on the date when studies or projects
+they refer to are made public.

 A release date can be provided for studies by using the `HOLD` action together with the `ADD` action: